Are you sure you want to leave this community? Leaving the community will revoke any permissions you have been granted in this community.

 AWARD

-dkNET will award a $500 scholarship to a limited number of high school, undergraduate or graduate (Masters or PhD) students who are currently working in a research lab or who will work in a research lab during summer 2023.
+dkNET will award a $500 scholarship to a limited number of undergraduate or graduate (Masters or PhD) students who are currently working in a research lab or who will work in a research lab during summer 2025.
 Awards will be determined by a competitive selection process.
 Students will receive the funds directly and their research lab’s Principle Investigator must provide a signed letter of approval of the student's participation in the dkNET summer of data student program.

-Only domestic students that are citizens or lawful permanent residents of the United States are eligible to apply the program.
+Only domestic students that are citizens or lawful permanent residents of the United States are eligible to apply to the program.

 GENERAL EXPECTATIONS FROM AWARDEES